WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

         }
     }
 }

+let sq = Rectangle::square(3);
 ```

 The `Self` keywords in the return type and in the body of the function are aliases for the type that appears after the `impl` keyword, which in this case is `Rectangle`.

-To call this associated function, we use the `::` syntax with the struct name; `let sq = Rectangle::square(3);` is an example.
-This function is namespaced by the struct: the `::` syntax is used for both associated functions and namespaces created by modules.
+To call this associated function, we use the `::` syntax with the struct name.
+Associated function is namespaced by the struct: the`::` syntax is used for both associated functions and namespaces created by modules.

-#### Multiple impl Blocks
+#### Multiple `impl` Blocks

 Each struct is allowed to have multiple `impl` blocks.
 For example, the following listing is equivalent to the code shown in the previous listing, which has each method in its own `impl` block.